-If you find that your food is over or undercooked when using the AUTO COOK programme, you can increase or decrease cooking time by pressing the MORE/LESS key.
+If you find that your food is over or undercooked when using the Auto Cook programme.
+You can increase or decrease cooking time by pressing the MORE/LESS key.

-When cooking without Auto function you can extend the cooking time at any point by pressing MORE/LESS key.
+When manual cooking you can extend the cooking time at any point by using the MORE/LESS key.